Grimm-Source/Grimm/README.md

 # Grimm
-Source repo for Grimm project which is born to help the vision-impaired.
+Source repo of Grimm project which is born to help the vision-impaired.